harley-ewu/GourmetJava/README.md

 1. Open up your browser of choice.
 2. Go to Oracle's [website](https://www.oracle.com/java/technologies/downloads/) to download the most recent version of Java for Windows.
-3. Follow Orcale's installation guide for Java.
+3. Follow Oracle's installation guide for Java.
 4. Go to C:\Program Files\Java\jdk-20\bin or wherever your bin file is located for Java.
 Copy the path of your bin file.
 5. Open up Window's Start and go to Edit the System Enviroment Variables.
 6. Select Environment Variables &rarr; navigate the System variables window and look for Path and double-click it &rarr; click new &rarr; and then paste the bin path into the the new line &rarr; click okay out of all windows to apply changes.